fieldtrip/website/example/preproc.md

 ---
-title: Examples for rReading and preprocessing data
+title: Examples for reading and preprocessing data
 ---

 # {{ page.title }}